darcien/blog/content/p/airgradient/index.md

 and AirGradient said they still have PMS5003 sensor working even after 4 years[^airgradient-4-years].
 I sure hope Jakarta's air is not polluted enough to the point I need to replace PM sensors often.
-At that point, sensor life expentancy is the least of my worries.
+At that point, sensor life expectancy is the least of my worries.

 [^airgradient-4-years]: https://forum.airgradient.com/t/extending-the-life-span-of-the-pms5003-sensor/114/23#:~:text=We%20have%20many%20PMS5003%20still%20working%20after%20four%20years%20without%20issues.%20If%20you%20are%20not%20living%20in%20a%20very%20polluted%20environment%20they%20will%20probably%20last%20longer%20than%203%20years.